brunobruck/ebl/_posts/2017-09-25-accommodation2.markdown

   - single room: 366 BRL (~ 100 USD)
   - double room: 427 BRL (~ 115 USD)
   - <b>Important:</b>
     - Note that there are limited rooms with special discount reserved for those who plan to attend the event.
-Thus, we strongly advise to book before March 7th.
+Thus, we strongly advise to book as soon as possible
     - For this hotel the reservations shall be done exclusivelly with the official Travel Agency of the conference (see contact details below)
 - <b>Nord Class Tambaú</b>
   - single room: 280 BRL (~ 75 USD)